 So, let’s start with the same question as before…

 How do I get started with a Market Analysis?

-Generally, a Market Analysis is actually easier to get started with than an AdWords Audit, as you will not be linking to an existing account and going through the process of granting access.
+Generally, a Market Analysis is actually easier to get started with than a Google Ads Audit, as you will not be linking to an existing account and going through the process of granting access.

 But that’s also the same reason why this type of prospect is a lot colder…